Class Changes (Adding/Dropping)

 Withdrawing is ending enrollment in a class between about the 20% point and about the 75% point of class meetings.
 A withdrawal is recorded as a “W” and is a permanent symbol on the student’s academic record.
 It is included in progress probation and disqualification determination.

-Students are responsible to officially withdraw from a course he/she no longer wishes to attend.
-Students may drop classes online on WebAdvisor or in Admissions on the Chula Vista campus, or the Higher Education Centers at National City, Otay Mesa, or San Ysidro.
+Students are responsible for officially withdrawing from a course they no longer wish to attend.
+Students may drop classes online on MySWC/WebAdvisor or in Admissions on the Chula Vista campus, or the Higher Education Centers at National City, Otay Mesa, or San Ysidro.
 Students who do not withdraw from a course in a timely manner may incur a financial obligation in addition to a substandard grade.

 Students must withdraw from a course prior to the end of the second week of the semester to be eligible for a refund.
 Students must withdraw from classes prior to the end of the third week of the semester to ensure there will be no record of their enrollment and no “W” withdrawal grade on their transcript.